- Pleural mesothelioma

 - What can I expect after diagnosis?

-The mesothelium that covers the lungs is called the pleura.
+The mesothelium that covers each lung is called the pleura.
 Mesothelioma that develops in the pleura is known as malignant pleural mesothelioma or, simply, pleural mesothelioma.
-It accounts for more than 90% of all mesotheliomas.
+About 90% of all mesotheliomas are in the chest.

 Although pleural mesothelioma involves the lining of the lungs, it is not lung cancer and is diagnosed and treated differently.

-There are two layers in the pleura.
-The inner layer lines the surface of the lungs and is called the visceral pleura.
-The outer layer lines the chest wall and the diaphragm, and is called the parietal pleura.
+There are two thin layers of tissue in the pleura.
+The inner layer (the visceral pleura) lines the lung surface, and the outer layer (the parietal pleura) lines the chest wall and diaphragm.

-Between the two layers is the pleural cavity (also called the pleural space), which normally contains a small amount of fluid.
+Between the two layers is the pleural cavity (also called the pleural space), which normally contains a thin film of fluid.
 This fluid allows the two layers of pleura to slide over each other so the lungs move smoothly against the chest wall when you breathe.
-When mesothelioma develops in the pleura, the delicate layers of the pleura thicken and may press on the lung, preventing it from expanding when breathing in (inhaling).
-Excess fluid often collects between the two layers – this is called a pleural effusion.
+When mesothelioma develops in the pleura, the layers of the pleura thicken and may press on the lung, preventing it from expanding when breathing in (inhaling).
+Excess fluid often collects between the two layers – this is known as pleural effusion.